morris-lab/newCloneCalling/README.md

 ## Single-cell read alignment/CellRanger

 ## Parsing single-cell bam files to obtain CellTag reads
 The first step of clone calling is to obtain reads containing the CellTag sequence from the single-cell alignment file.
-Currently, we only support CellRanger/CellRanger-ATAC but would be happy to support alternate single-cell pipelines per user request.
-The default workflow runs this analysis in batch mode, suitable for processing one or multiple bam files at once.
-In this a shell script spawns multiple jobs running the bam parsing R script in parallel, one for each sample.
-Alternatively, users can directly run the Rscipt, if they do not wish to use the batch mode.
-We have provided 2 versions of the shell script, one for running in bash and another for running on a slurm based cluster.
+Currently, we only support outputs from CellRanger/CellRanger-ATAC but would be happy to support alternate single-cell pipelines per user request.

 To perform bam parsing, you first need to create a CSV config file.